wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/understanding-low-code-as-a-traditional-developer/includes/1-introduction.md

-The growth of Microsoft Power Apps has led a number of traditional developers to take a look at Power Apps and run into an app development model that is _like_ other development environments, but not quite the same.
+The growth of Microsoft Power Apps has led many traditional developers to take a look at Power Apps.
+When they do, they into an app development model that is _like_ other development environments, but not quite the same.
 While Power Apps has been built in order to allow more people to achieve more by building apps, it can also be a valuable tool for traditional developers looking to create apps quickly, iterate through testing, and get those apps in front of users on tablets, phones, and on the web faster than ever before.

 This module will help bridge the gap between your existing traditional development knowledge and how Power Apps works including app logic, user interface creation, and data flow.